Methodology

 Where the numbers come from.

-Built from payer files published under federal law.
-Methodology is published before purchase — so practice owners and billing consultants can inspect the source, scope, and exclusions before committing.
+RateScope produces payer intelligence for independent outpatient behavioral health — built from payer files published under federal law, not surveys or self-reported averages.
+Methodology is published before purchase so practice owners and billing consultants can inspect the source, scope, and exclusions before committing.

 Providers indexed